krenalis/krenalis/doc/src/importing.md

 it is recommended to use the "SSN" property as User Identifier, since it uniquely identifies a user, while the "Email" property is used by multiple users and would cause John's data to be overwritten with Jake's.

-### Choosing the User Identifier - Multiple Actions Per Connection
+### Choosing the user identifier - Multiple actions per connection

 It is important to note that **identities with the same User Identifier value, if they come from distinct actions from the same connection, are put together during the [Identity Resolution](./identity-resolution#same-user-criterion) process**.